 - Seize new opportunities early on by creating a central core of business intelligence and analytics.
 Which will pinpoint emerging competitor weaknesses, internal strengths and unanswered demand

-With this approach to intelligent operations, SMEs can unlock the genius of their workforce to chart a path of powerful outcomes.
+With this approach to intelligent operations, the future of SMEs will be to chart a path of powerful outcomes.
 They will then be able to make use of optimised revenue streams, proactive customer experiences and high levels of employee engagement.

 Author: Drew Bates, SMB Innovation, SAP Labs